refinedev/refine/examples/table-mui-advanced/README.md

 <br />

-### This repository has been moved to [here.](https://github.com/refinedev/refine/tree/next/examples/table-material-ui-advanced)
+### This example has been moved to [here.](https://github.com/refinedev/refine/tree/next/examples/table-material-ui-advanced)

 </div>